sqids/sqids-haskell/README.md

 - `Web.Sqids.Integer` uses `Integer`s, which support arbitrarily large integers.

-If you need to work with (i.e., encode and decode) large numbers, it is recommened to choose the latter option, in which case you would import the library as:
+If you need to work with (i.e., encode and decode) large numbers, it is recommended to choose the latter option, in which case you would import the library as:

 ```